Double Exposure: Is Living on a Corner for You – or Not?

 Light Pollution Comes Homes

 We covered this a bit with traffic, but along with the light that you’ll “enjoy” from passing cars, you’ll most likely be gifted a lamp post on your corner.
 This is nothing personal, but quite common especially in larger towns and bigger cities.
 Depending on which rooms face the light, it could disturb occupants’ sleep.
-Your best bet is to build a house where the bedrooms are mostly in back and/or away from where the light will be – just in case.
+Your best bet is to build a house where the bedrooms are mostly in the back and/or away from where the light will be – just in case.

 Fighting Foot Traffic